zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 ### Objectives

-* Learn how to merge content
-* Commit your Changes
+* Commit your changes.
-* Request for a Review
+* Request for a review.
-* Test your Content
+* Test your content.
-* Create a Pull Request to Upload your Content to Master
+* Create a Pull Request to upload your content to master.

 ### What Do You Need?
 * Git Environment Setup